DevURANIUM/DevURANIUM/README.md

 ### ⚡ Fun Thought

-> "Anything new is good… except for two things: music and cars."
+> "Anything new is good… except for two things, music and cars."